 I am a lot more scared of watching my child suffer or die from chicken pox or some other illness than I am of any minute chance he'll have a bad reaction to a vaccine.

 And before anyone asks, I am 100% sure my son was born autistic.
-Vaccines haven't done anything to him except for help his immune system.
+Vaccines haven't done anything to him except for protect him.